 |version 1507||29 July 2015||9 May 2017|

-CrashPlan Home, the free software which allows you to backup your PC to an external hard drive or USB flash drive, or to another PC cannot be used after 22 October 2018.
-If you are still relying on CrashPlan, consider switching to Backblaze.
+CrashPlan Home, the free software which used to allow you to backup your PC to an external hard drive or USB flash drive, or to another PC was withdrawn in October 2018.
+It won’t be working any more, even if it used to work.
+I sometimes see it still installed on PCs and people think that it is protecting them.
+It isn’t!
+Consider switching to Backblaze.

 Which version of Windows do you have?